AdobeDocs/uxp-photoshop-plugin-samples/layer-creation-js-sample/README.md

 # Starter Photoshop Plugin (Vanilla)

-This sample plugin shows a panel that interacts with Photoshop to get layer names from the active document.
-It also shows how to add text at runtime to your panel's html
+This sample plugin creates a text layer in the active document and adds text to it.
+The text can come from an input field in the plugin panel, or from a file.

 ## Loading in Photoshop